svilupp/svilupp.github.io/scratchpad/genai_mini_tasks_label_arbitrary_concepts.md

 ## Visualization and Interactive Analysis

-Visualizing the results is made easy with `plot` and can be enhanced with `plotlyjs` for interactivity.
+Visualizing the results is made easy with `plot` and can be enhanced with `PlotlyJS` for interactivity.

 The positions of arguments `concept` and `spectrum` are important, as they determine the position of the concepts in the plot (x-axis, y-axis)